 8. COMMITTEE MEETINGS

-At each meeting the most senior office bearer present shall act as Chair.
+If the chair is not present at the meeting, the Committee will decide on the Chair for the Meeting.
 The committee shall meet a minimum of twice per annum and accurate minutes shall be kept.
 This number of meetings is deemed to be adequate as further decisions can be taken with contact between committee members through e-mail.
 The Chair or any three members of the committee shall at any time have the power to require the Secretary to call a meeting of the committee.
 Any vote taken will be decided by a simple majority but in a tie the Chair shall have a casting vote.
 The quorum for a committee meeting shall be four members.

 9. ANNUAL GENERAL MEETING